RedisGears/RedisGears/docs/redisai.md

 `def createScriptRunner(script_key: str, function: str) -> PyScriptRunner`

-Creates a new run context for RedisAI script (TorchScript) which is stored in Redis under the given key.
-To store a script in Redis, one should use the [AI.SCRIPTSTORE command](https://oss.redis.com/redisai/commands/#aiscriptstore) before calling this function.
-This run context is used to hold the required data for the script's execution.
+Creates a new run context for RedisAI script (TorchScript).
+This is stored in Redis under the given key.
+To store a script in Redis, one should use the [AI.SCRIPTSTORE command](https://oss.redis.com/redisai/commands/#aiscriptstore) prior to calling this function.
+This run context holds the required data for the script's execution.

 * _script_key_ - a string that represents the script key
 * _entry_point_ - a string that represents the function to execute within the script